Watch the video below for an explanation about why the Metra Electric Line schedule is being changed to accomodate PTC.

 PTC and Funding

 Nationally, the cost to carry out the PTC mandate is estimated to exceed $10 billion, including $3.48 billion for commuter railroads.
-PTC implementation is expected to cost Metra between $350 million and $400 million.
+PTC implementation is expected to cost Metra about $400 million.

 For the six other Metra lines owned by private railroads – BNSF, Union Pacific and CN – Metra is contributing a share of PTC installation costs.